falkr/ttm4115/pages/prep-stmpy.md

 Just look at this:

-Aside: The reason for looking at state machines is simple: Concurrency in programming languages is simple, even for experienced developers.
+Aside: The reason for looking at state machines is simple: Concurrency in programming languages is hard, even for experienced developers.

 <table class="table">